TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Separation between planner and enactor really nice pattern.
 Can freeze generation of new plans in a crisis.
 Think about what you can freeze in your system.
 * Understand your dependencies and which are strong dependencies (must be there) and weak dependencies (won't cause request to fail completely if down)

+# Favorite Speakers

-# Wrangling chaos: atoms of emergence
+## Colm MacCarthaigh - Wrangling chaos: atoms of emergence

 * [YouTube](https://www.youtube.com/watch?v=60bqVu2HEOw)
 * Level 500 Chalk Talk.
 Not recorded at re:Invent.
 Colm MacCarthaigh ran the same session on Twitch after re:Invent and made a YouTube recording available.